More than 3 million Americans filed for unemployment claims last week

 Stock futures had rallied overnight after the Senate passed a historic $2 trillion economic rescue package, but all three major averages tumbled after the jobs numbers were released.

-The numbers come just hours after the Senate passed a historic $2 trillion economic rescue package, which contains specific measures to address the spike in unemployment claims.
+The rescue package contains specific measures to address the spike in unemployment claims.

-"It is reasonable to expect that some, perhaps many, but not all, of these jobs will come back once we venture back into public," said Mark Hamrick, senior economic analyst at Bankrate.com.
+"It is reasonable to expect that some, perhaps many, but not all, of these jobs will come back once we venture back into public," Mark Hamrick, senior economic analyst at Bankrate.com, said.
 "One of the goals of the legislation now moving through Congress is to help many businesses survive and retain workers."

 "It's beyond anything we have ever seen.
-It’s the speed that is so painful," said Swonk.
+It’s the speed that is so painful," Swonk said.

 The highest recorded number of unemployment claims came in October 1982, when 695,000 people filed for benefits.